 Fun Fact: Kaye is an avid traveler; her favorite destinations include Bali, Crete, and Korea, where she visits her son several times a year.

 Doren Fein (Director of Operations) – A native San Antonian, Doren began working at the early age of 7, acting professionally in commercials, TV, and film.
 She took a break from her career in Los Angeles to complete high school and focus on production, earning a B.S. in Radio, Television and Film from the University of Texas at Austin.
 Following graduation, she resumed her career in LA and acquired a passion for improv while training at the Upright Citizen’s Brigade Theatre and Playhouse West School and Repertory Theatre.
 Doren now spends her time near the spotlight of two of San Antonio’s treasured theatres, managing Programs and Development for Las Casas.
 When she’s not assisting in all aspects of Las Casas’ programming, fundraising and outreach and making sure we all stick to our budgets, Doren enjoys spending time with her family and friends.
 She remains active in SAG/AFTRA and serves on the Advisory Board for The Magik Theatre.

 Fun Fact: Doren has known her husband, Ben, since she was three years old.

 Ana Flores (Director of Communications) – Born and raised in South Texas, Ana officially made San Antonio her home in 2004 to pursue and earn a B.A. in Communication Arts from the University of the Incarnate Word.
-When she’s not scheduling audition times for more than 100 scholarship competition hopefuls, helping members secure the best seats for shows at the Majestic and Empire Theatres, planning a cast party, or trying to keep up with the latest social networking platform, you can typically find her singing show tunes in the car (completely off-key), spending time with family and friends, or traveling to a new city.
-Her passion for writing and all things social has allowed her to lend her talents to San Antonio Cocktail Conference, Bohanan’s Prime Steaks and Seafood, Women in the World, and more.
+When she’s not scheduling audition times for more than 120 scholarship competition hopefuls, helping members secure the best seats for shows at the Majestic and Empire Theatres, helping plan an event, or trying to keep up with the latest social networking platform, you can typically find her singing show tunes in the car (completely off-key), spending time with family and friends, or traveling to a new city.
+Her passion for writing and all things social has allowed her to lend her talents to San Antonio Cocktail Conference, Bohanan’s Prime Steaks and Seafood, Clementine, Women in the World, and more.